reinh/resume/data/resume.md

     collaborating with and representing Hashrocket's clients in planning and implementation.

-    Provided long-term on-site Ruby and Agile consultant for Fortune 500 buniness, training their development and management teams and assisting in their transition from ASP.NET to Rails.
+    Provided long-term on-site Ruby and Agile consulting for a Fortune 500 company, training their development and management teams and assisting in their transition from ASP.NET to Rails.

     Contact: Obie Fernandez, CEO, <obie@hashrocket.com>